husnedereli/husnedereli.github.io/_pages/about.md

 ---

 Hi!
-I’m Hüsne, a postdoc at the University of Bar Ilan, in Department of Physics, Ramat Gan, Israel.
-I’m an Astrophysicist and data analyst.
+I’m Hüsne, a postdoc at the University of Bar Ilan, in Department of Physics, Israel.
+I’m an Astrophysicist and data scientist.

 My work and research
 ======